abhinav/git-spice/doc/src/guide/cr.md

 !!! info "Setting draft status non-interactively"

-    Pull requests may be marked as draft or ready for review non-interactively with the `--draft` and `--no-draft` flags.
+    Change requests may be marked as draft or ready for review non-interactively with the `--draft` and `--no-draft` flags.

     By default, the submit commands will leave